ModelDepot/tfjsx/README.md

 Adding new layer types is simple, PRs are always welcome :)

-# Wishlist
+# Future Roadmap/Wishlist

 - Model summarization (adding `display` flag to `Model`)
 - Layer activation visualization (adding `display` flag to any layer)
-- Evaluation visualizations
+- Model evaluation visualizations
+- Allow pre-trained models to be used as a layer